 Maasai Stoves & Solar stove

-The ICSEE stove draws smoke out of the home while efficiently providing heat for cooking and household comfort.
-The stove successfully removes smoke while keeping flame and after-burning smoke and gases engaged in the cooking process as long as possible.
-It attains high combustion efficiency and clear household air, while keeping children safe from burns.
+The ICSEE stoves draw smoke out of the home while efficiently providing heat for cooking and household comfort.
+The stoves successfully remove smoke while keeping flame and after-burning smoke and gases engaged in the cooking process as long as possible.
+They attain high combustion efficiency and clear household air, while keeping children safe from burns.

 At the time of this improvement, the stove still had five bricks cemented inside the firebox with special heat- resistant mortar.
-This defined the path for the smoke and hot gases moving to the chimney while insulating the sides of the firebox to make it safe for children.
-However, these interiors became potential places for heat deterioration.
+This defined the path for the smoke and hot gases moving to the chimney, while insulating the sides of the firebox to make it safe for children.
+However, due to long-term exposure to the hot gases, these interiors became potential places for deterioration.

 Read about our stove features.

-The mortar used in the foundation and in the internal brick work in the firebox is a mixture of sand (four parts) cement (one part) and lime (one part).
+We use a mortar that is a mixture of sand (four parts) cement (one part) and lime (one part).
 This particular mortar is stable at high temperatures.
 The stove, firebox and chimney are made from materials purchased from local businesses, and include bricks, metal sheets, sand, cement, lime, and rebar.

 Built from bricks by the Maasai Women’s Installation teams, the chimney rises up through the roof , extending at least one meter, and is placed against an interior wall.
-The teams use clay as mortar inside the house, but where the chimney is exposed to moisture near the roof and outside; they use sand and cement mortar.
-The bricks are not too hot where they penetrate the thatch so there is no fire danger.
+The teams use clay as mortar inside the house.
+Where the chimney is exposed to moisture near the roof and outside; they use sand and cement mortar.
+The bricks are not too hot where they penetrate the thatch, so there is no fire danger.
 Where it extends above the thatch, the chimney is a pipe of thin metal.
 A rain guard of sheet metal tops it, and it easily opened for sweeping.

 The area of the chimney’s internal shaft is 14 x 14 cm.
 About 12 cm from the floor, at the front of the chimney, there is a hole opening into the chimney shaft 10 cm high and 15 cm wide.
 The chimney also has a brick-sized side hole at floor level for cleaning out ash.
 After cleaning, the hole is closed with a brick.